IntelliTect/Coalesce/docs/stacks/agnostic/dtos.md

 Coalesce supports two types of DTOs:

 -  DTOs that are automatically generated for each POCO database object.
-   These are controlled via :ref:`ModelAttributes` on the POCO.
+   These are controlled via [Attributes](/modeling/model-components/attributes.md) on the POCO.
 These are outlined below.
 -  DTOs that you create with IClassDto and create unique ViewModels.
-These are outlined at :ref:`CustomDTOs`.
+These are outlined at [Custom DTOs](/modeling/model-types/dtos.md).

 Automatically Generated DTOs